Find out which assets have been nominated for inclusion in the list of assets of community value

 Assets will be on the list for a period of five years.
 An application will be made to HM Land Registry for a restriction to be placed on the registered title of the land.

 What effect does the listing have?

-Where an asset is included in the list of assets of community value, the owner is required to notify the Council in writing of their intention to dispose of the asset.
+Where an asset is included in the list of assets of community value, the owner is required to notify Walsall Council in writing of their intention to dispose of the asset.

-The Regulations detail circumstances where a disposal is exempt - for example where the disposal is as a result of a court order, a separation agreement made between spouses or civil partners, upon inheritance and as a result of insolvency proceedings.
-The Regulations should be consulted for the full list of exemptions and detailed definitions.
+The regulations detail circumstances where a disposal is exempt - for example, where the disposal is as a result of a court order, a separation agreement made between spouses or civil partners, upon inheritance and as a result of insolvency proceedings.
+Consult the regulations for the full list of exemptions and detailed definitions.

 This six month period is intended to provide additional time to community groups and organisations to prepare and submit a bid to the owner to purchase the asset.
 Any subsequent sale takes place under normal market conditions.
 There is no obligation for the group to make a bid and the group has no rights of purchase over other potential buyers.
 The owner is under no obligation to sell the asset to the community group or any other person.
 If the owner decides to sell to a community group, they may do so within the six month moratorium period.

-If after the six month moratorium period a community group has not successfully bought the property, a further 12 month protection period is triggered (in total an eighteen month period commencing on the day upon we received written notification of the owner's intention to dispose of the asset).
+If, after the six month moratorium period, a community group has not successfully bought the property, a further 12 month protection period is triggered (in total, an 18 month period commencing on the day we received written notification of the owner's intention to dispose of the asset).
 During this protection period the asset may be sold by the owner on the open market without the risk of any further moratorium period being triggered.

-If any land included in the Assets of Community Value List which is unknown registered at HM Land Registry becomes registered for the first time, the owner must notify the Council as soon as practicable and complete the Land Registry's Form QQ to enter a restriction on their land register.
+If any land included in the assets of community value list which is unknown registered at HM Land Registry becomes registered for the first time, the owner must notify Walsall Council as soon as practicable, and complete the Land Registry's Form QQ to enter a restriction on their land register.